 that looks like this:

 If the input image contains floating point data and -fstretch is not used, by default IMG2PNG will produce a 16 bit image where the highest floating point value is mapped to 65535.
 If IMG2PNG detects that the input image is a DEM, the lowest floating point value is mapped to 0.0.
-If the input images is a normal image (not a DEM), the lowest floating point value is assumed to be 0.0 and that gets mapped to 0.
+If the input images is a normal image (not a DEM), the lowest floating point value is assumed to be 0.0 and that gets mapped to 0 (this does not apply if the highest value is less than 0.0 though).
 If -allow_fneg is used, the floating point value that really is the lowest values gets mapped to 0 instead if that value is less than 0.0.
 Usually you do not want this because in calibrated images it is fairly common to have a few values <0 in the black background space that is commonly visible in spacecraft images.

 By default IMG2PNG flips images horizontally and/or vertically when necessary to get a correctly oriented output image. -noflip can be used to prevent this and get an output image with the same orientation as in the input file.
 Exception: IMG2PNG will always flip LRO images when needed, even if you use -noflip.